 When developing a social networking app, it is vital to include several elements such as user registration and login.
 Utilizing Slack’s chat API or Facebook’s login service are possible options that may be necessary, but implementing them can be a challenging and time-consuming endeavour, especially during hackathons where every second counts.

-Join Bruno Skvorc on Twitter
+Follow Bruno Skvorc on Twitter

 This is truly remarkable…

-Prosper, a Twitter user who is an advocate for the Unicode standard (the technology which drives emoji), is to motivate young people to consider a career in computer programming.
+Prosper, a Twitter user and advocate for the Unicode standard (the driving technology behind emoji), strives to inspire young individuals to contemplate computer programming as a potential career path.